Asare27/alx-system_engineering-devops/0x01-shell_permissions/README.md

-id -nG - script that prints all the groups the current user is part of. touch -script that creates an empty file called hello chmod - -reference=olleh hello -script that sets the mode of the file hello the same as olleh’s mode
+id -nG - script that prints all the groups the current user is part of. touch -script that creates an empty file called hello chmod - -reference=olleh hello -script that sets the mode of the file hello the same as olleh’s mode chown betty hello - Changes the file owner to betty chmond u+x hell0 -script that adds execute permission to the owner of the file hello